 Making sure your child is back-to-school ready involves more than shopping for school supplies and buying the next size up in shoes.
-Help prep your child to stay healthy going into and throughout the school year with immunizations, a well-child visit and sports physical, and much more.
+Help prep your child to stay healthy going into and throughout the school year with sleep tips, how to cope with stress, choosing healthy foods, immunizations and much more.

-To kick-start the school year right, consider these tips.
+To kick-start the school year right, consider these health tips.

 Get plenty of sleep

 Consistent sleep schedules can help children get better, quality rest.
 At least eight hours of sleep is associated with healthier body composition, lower risk of heart disease and helps your child perform better in school and boosts their immune system.

 Monitor your child for signs they might be stressed out or could use extra support

 - Emotional outbursts or increased irritability that are inconsistent with previous behavior.

 - Withdrawing from others, like friends and family.